Aberdare: Rugby Union

 A rugby club representing Aberdare was recorded as early as 1876, but the modern Aberdare RFC traces its history back to a foundation of 1890.
 The club had great success in the early twentieth century with local star Dai 'Tarw' Jones captaining the club from 1905 to 1907.
 Jones gained recognition as a player in club, representative and international games.
 Most notably, Jones played an important part in the "Match of the century", when Wales defeated the New Zealand All Blacks.
 In 1907, Jones and the Aberdare club played a pivotal role in the professionalism scandal, with the Welsh Rugby Union permanently suspending the club's entire committee and a number of players (including a lifetime ban for Jones).
 These events would quickly lead to many of the town's players and fans switching to rugby league, with the first ever rugby league international and the founding of Aberdare RLFC in 1908.

 Despite the suspensions, rugby union continued in the town as the club (renamed Aberaman RFC) moved to Aberaman Park.
 The Ynys Stadium would host its first international rugby union side on 12 December 1935, when the 1935-36 All Blacks played a tour match against a Mid-Districts side.
 The All Blacks won the match 31–10 in front of a crowd of 6,000.

 Aberaman RFC returned to the Ynys in the 1960s.
 In February 1971, a clubhouse was opened at the old Crown Hotel in Gloucester Street, this was followed by the construction of a grand stand at the Ynys costing £20,000.
 Following the advent of professionalism in rugby union, the WRU sanctions against Aberdare were no longer applicable.
 As such, the club took the name Aberdare RUFC once again.
 Aberdare is also home to Abercwmboi RFC and Hirwaun RFC.

-Soccer
+Association Football

 The Ynys stadium was also home to Aberdare Athletic F.C., members of the Football League between 1921 and 1927.
 Aberdare finished bottom in their final season and folded in 1928 after failing to be re-elected to the league.